The Role of Learning in Attacking ML-based Network Intrusion Detection: Evaluation

 \textbf{Network \& Others.} MITM, Infiltration, and Generic.
 These are structural network attacks and multi-stage movements, often involving DNS spoofing patterns or lateral movement across subnets.
 MITM attacks intercept communications on the network, Infiltration involves lateral movement across network segments, and Generic attacks target cryptographic implementations to cause block-cipher collisions.

-\autoref{tab:attack_groupings} shows the distribution of the combined 40,000 samples (10,000 across 4 datasets) per defined category and we detail the specific attack counts within these groupings in \autoref{attack_dist}.
-We illustrate the relationship between feature budgets and attack success rates for each attack category in \autoref{fig:attack_sensitivity}.
+\autoref{tab:attack_groupings} shows the distribution of the combined 40,000 samples (10,000 across 4 datasets) per defined category and we detail the specific attack counts within these groupings in Appendix \autoref{attack_dist}.
+We illustrate the relationship between feature budgets and ASR for each attack category in \autoref{fig:attack_sensitivity}.
 We observe that the agent's ability to disguise malicious traffic is dependent on the attack types.
-Additionally, the effectiveness of certain attacks is tied to whether the NIDS model relies on the volume or protocol of the flow.
+Additionally, the effectiveness of certain attacks is tied to whether the ML-based NIDS model relies on the volume or protocol of the flow.
 The Denial of Service, Access \& Authentication, and Network \& Others exhibit the most pronounced sensitivity to increased volume perturbation budget, increasing ASR by an average of 18\% moving from 0 to $10^5$ units.
 This occurs because these kinds of attacks are primarily defined by their packet rates and their specific byte-to-packet ratios.
-Given larger budgets for bytes and packets, the agent can effectively dilute these volumetric patterns with padding and chaffing to reshape the ingress flow without fundamentally altering the attack.
+Given larger budgets for bytes and packets, the agent can effectively dilute these volumetric patterns to reshape the flow without fundamentally altering the attack.
 This suggests that volumetric-based detection is fragile, and attackers launching DoS, Brute Force, or Infiltration can evade detection without compromising the attack.

 In contrast, the Malware \& Persistence category is robust to budget increases, maintaining a consistently lower ASR even at maximum perturbation budgets.
 This highlights an invariance gap in flow-level attacks.
-While the agent can manipulate ingress flow features by adding volume or increasing delay, it cannot alter the underlying protocol-level behavior or egress flow that defines these classes.
-C2 communication often relies on specific TCP flags, DNS query patterns, or egress port usage that remain invariant to ingress flow.
+While the agent can manipulate flow features by adding volume or increasing delay, it cannot alter the underlying protocol-level behavior that defines these classes.
+C2 communication often relies on specific TCP flags, DNS query patterns, or port usage that remain invariant to packet time and sizing features.
 The fact that ASR stagnates despite a $10^5$ unit budget implies that NIDS models are detecting based on protocol-level features rather than the physical volume of the flow.

 \begin{takeaway} \textbf{Result:} The success of attacks characterized by high volume (i.e., DoS, Brute Force) increases dramatically when byte and packet perturbation budgets are increased. \end{takeaway}